hablapps/DontFearTheProfunctorOptics/ProfunctorOptics.md

 maybeFirst' = first . dimap (maybe (Right Nothing) Left) (either Just id) . left
 ```

 This expression is quite familiar to us, isn't it?
-In fact, it combines somehow
+It combines somehow the
-the implementations of `π1'` and `the'`.
-In fact, this compiles nicely:
+implementations of `π1'` and `the'`.
+In fact, this snippet compiles nicely:

 ```haskell
 maybeFirst'' :: AffineP (Maybe a, c) (Maybe b, c) a b